mamadgit/BibBreeze/README.md

 3. Compile your document using a LaTeX editor (e.g., Overleaf, TeXShop) with BibLaTeX enabled.

 ## Contributing and Feedback
-This project is open to contributions!
-If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
-Feel free to star this repository if you find it useful!
+  - For bug report or questions, please open an issue in the [Issues tab](https://github.com/mamadgit/BibBreeze/issues).
+  - For general discussions, check out the [Discussions tab](https://github.com/mamadgit/BibBreeze/discussions).